Paul Eddington: Final years and death

 Eddington's autobiography, So Far, So Good, was published in 1995.
 On 30 October 1995, five days before Eddington's death, the BBC aired an edition of Face to Face in which he discussed his life, career and battle with lymphoma.
 On that show he was asked how he would like to be remembered:

 A journalist once asked me what I would like my epitaph to be and I said I think I would like it to be, 'He did very little harm'.
 And that's not easy.
 Most people seem to me to do a great deal of harm.
 If I could be remembered as having done very little, that would suit me.

 Eddington had been diagnosed with a rare form of cancer, known as mycosis fungoides, when he was 28.
 The ailment was to cause his death eventually, but in the intervening four decades, Eddington and his immediate family kept his condition private.
 It only became public knowledge in 1994, when Eddington responded to press speculation about his darkening skin and hair loss.

+He said “I’d always had a little bit of cancer but now I have the real thing, it is exciting somehow.”

 Eddington died in Southwark, London, on 4 November 1995.
 He and Patricia, his wife of 43 years, had three sons and a daughter.